REMI SHENDELL – WINNER OF THE 2020 INAUGURAL FIRST TEE COLLEGE SCHOLARSHIP

 The First Tee, Bill, and the Plainfield West Nine encouraged Remi to follow my passions to become a well-rounded person, and they also showed me how important golf is to having fun, making friends, and growing as a person.

 Bill was one of Sean’s first instructors in Staten Island in the late 1990s.
 Sean played much of his junior career in NY, raising to become the #1 junior in NY.
 He attended University of South Carolina, and was the 2015-16 University of South Carolina Male Scholar-Athlete of the Year.

+Richard Timbrell and Denis Johnson won the Philadelphia Public Links Four Ball, with Denis shooting a 69 and Richard birding the 17th hole.
+Together they shot a 68 in the bad weather at Turtle Creek near Valley Forge.
 “In the Senior Division, Denis Johnson and Richard Timbrell, of Plainfield West Nine GC in Plainfield NJ, were the story as they captured the senior crown with a score of 4-under par, 68.
 The winning pair would make six birdies on the day, including one at the 530-yard, par-5 home hole, against two bogies to win by two over Rick Custer and Jim Prendergast, and Mike Harms and Hank Church.
 Prendergast and Custer played steady golf all day with 3 birdies against one bogey.
 Starting on the back-9, Harms and Church seemed poised to make a run at the winners and got withing one stroke with three to play, but a bogey at their last dropped them into a tie for second.”